 In this course, the student will analyze the general anatomy and physiology of the hands and feet.
-Students will manipulate in a stimulating way the basic and/or special tissues in these parts of the human body the appropriate instruments, materials, and beauty products.
+Students will manipulate in a stimulating way the basic and/or special tissues in these parts of the human body using the appropriate instruments, materials, and beauty products.
 In addition, the student will distinguish between the safety and disinfection rules for clients with disorders and diseases of the hands and feet from the approach of prevention within the work area.
+This course is part of the integration model between the Beauty Clinic and the academic program.
+The student will perform direct tasks and services in the Beauty Clinic.

-ESTE 1012 Body Treatments I (Microdermabrasion and Cellulite Treatments) 2 Credits student will this course, the use microdermabrasion and microelectricity as part of advanced esthetics.
+ESTE 1012 Body Treatments I (Microdermabrasion and Cellulite Treatments) 2 Credits the student will use In this course, microdermabrasion and microelectricity as part of advanced esthetics.
 Students apply the necessary techniques to promote toning, stimulation and relaxation of facial and body muscles.
 Students will use different body treatments emphasizing cellulite, adiposity, stretch marks and fluid retention in the body.
 Finally, the student will select the instruments and electro-aesthetic equipment necessary for the treatment, according to the client's needs and safety.
 This course is part of the integration model between the Beauty Clinic and the academic program.
 The student will perform direct tasks and services in the Beauty Clinic.